 The OEST advises families and commands on overseas education issues, educational clearance and co-ordinates the educational element of the MASO process.
 The OEST can be contacted on RC-DCS-HQ-OES@mod.gov.uk

-If you are moving to a location where there are no MOD/DCS settings available, then parents of 3 and 4 year olds can apply for a reimbursement of nursery fees by means of the Overseas Nursery Authority (ONA).
+If you are moving to a location where there are no MOD/DCS settings available, then parents with children aged between 9 months and 4 years can apply for a reimbursement of nursery fees by means of the Overseas Nursery Authority (ONA).
+From September 2024 eligible families may be able to claim up to 15 hours of funded childcare, and then from September 2025 eligible working families may be able to claim up to 30 hours of childcare.

-The process for applying and making claims are as follows:
+The process for applying and making claims is as follows:

 The WAC scheme isn’t currently available for use by families overseas.